 Flea borne illness includes bubonic plague, murine typhus through infected rats, bartonellosis (cat scratch disease), dermatitis and the transfer of tapeworm.

 Most occasional invaders found in and around your home are nuisance pests and enter structures due to weather conditions.
-Pest such as Wood Roaches, Sow/Pill Bugs, Centipedes, Millipedes, Ground Beetles, Silverfish, Crickets and Earwigs are common pests found on Cape Cod and Southeastern Massachusetts.
+Pests such as Wood Roaches, Sow/Pill Bugs, Centipedes, Millipedes, Ground Beetles, Silverfish, Crickets and Earwigs are common pests found on Cape Cod and Southeastern Massachusetts.

 COCKROACHES ON CAPE COD AND SOUTHEASTERN MASSACHUSETTS